pulumi/examples/aws-ts-scheduled-function/README.md

 # Scheduled Function on AWS

-A simple function in AWS that executes based on a schedule using Cloud Watch.
+A simple function in AWS that executes based on a schedule using CloudWatch.

 In this example, an S3 Bucket will be created.
-A function will run every Friday at 11:00pm UTC that will delete all the objects it contains.
+A function will run every Friday at 11:00pm UTC that will delete all of the objects it contains.

 ## Deploying and running the program